Elliot-Gross/High-School-Projects/AutoTranscribe: The Automatic Audio Notetaker/README.md

 # AutoTranscribe: The Automatic Audio Notetaker

 This project is a simple yet powerful application designed to transcribe and summarize audio files.
 The application is a valuable tool aimed to aid students and teachers in generating efficient, organized notes without the hassle of manual typing.
 It leverages the OpenAI API for transcribing audio, which is subsequently summarized based on custom prompts.
 The resulting transcription summary can be conveniently downloaded as a markdown file.
 The user-friendly GUI of the application is designed using Tkinter.
+The summarized notes are output in the Markdown format to ensure well-structured, visually appealing presentation.

 ## Getting Started